What are the best 2023 model cars and SUVs on the market ? Best electric cars? Best hybrids? Best small cars?

-Here are the 2020 Best Cars for the Money winners:
+Here are the details of the 2023 Best Cars for the Money awards.

 Best 2-Row SUV for the Money